hperrin/svelte-material-ui/MIGRATING.md

 - Events have been renamed from like "SMUI:component:sub-component:event" to "SMUIComponentSubComponent:event".
 - TypeScript!!!
 You don't need to use TypeScript, but you do need to use the [TypeScript preprocessor](https://github.com/sveltejs/svelte-preprocess) for Svelte.
+- Elemental components (from @smui/common) should be imported as named imports from `@smui/common/elements` instead, so that they have the right types.

 # SMUI 4.0 -> SMUI 4.1